BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/diff.md

 permissions: ~
 ---

-List all BZDB server variables that are not set to the default value
+List all BZDB server variables that are not set to the default value.